How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Problem Setup

 where $\nu_X$ and $\nu_Y$ are the distribution for $X$ and $Y$, respectively and $\Gamma(\nu_X, \nu_Y)$ denotes the set of all couplings between $X$ and $Y$.
 We will work under the following set of assumptions.

 \begin{assumption} There exists a Lyapunov function $\Phi(x)$ and some constants $\gamma, L_s, l, u>0$, such that the following relations hold

 \end{assumption} \begin{remark} The above relation ensures the convergence and the overall stability of the SA algorithm \eqref{eq:SA_rec}.
-There is an extensive body of work that constructs such a function to study the convergence and establish finite-time mean square error (MSE) bounds for SA under various general settings \cite{moulines2011non, srikant2019, chen2021finitesampleanalysisstochasticapproximation, chen2023, haque2025stochasticapproximationunboundedmarkovian}.
-Existence of a such a smooth function immediately implies MSE bounds of the form $\E[\|x_k-x^*\|^2]\leq \mathcal{O}(\alpha_k)$ which will be extremely useful for our analysis (see Section \ref{sec:proof_sketch} for more details). \end{remark}
+There is an extensive body of work that constructs such a function to establish finite-time mean square error (MSE) bounds for SA under various general settings \cite{moulines2011non, srikant2019, chen2021finitesampleanalysisstochasticapproximation, chen2023, haque2025stochasticapproximationunboundedmarkovian}.
+Existence of a such a smooth function immediately implies MSE bounds of the form $\E[\|x_k-x^*\|^2]\leq \mathcal{O}(\alpha_k)$ which will be extremely useful for our analysis (see Appendix \ref{sec:proof_main_thm} for the derivation). \end{remark}

 \begin{assumption} The operator $F(\cdot)$ is continuously differentiable at $x^*$ with the Jacobian given by $J_F$.
-Furthermore, the operator admits the following linear approximation:
+Furthermore, the operator admits the following local linear approximation: